 Campsites offer solitude and great vistas; all (except backcountry) offer some camp amenities.
 Lodging is available at the Sauceda Bunkhouse.

 No other facilities, water/electrical hookups, or dump stations are available.
 Due to road conditions, motor homes and large recreational vehicles may not be able to enter backcountry park areas.

 You must have a permit to camp at primitive road and front country campsites, and in the backcountry zone and agree to the terms.

-Primitive camping is $8 per night; backcountry zone camping is $5 per night.
+Primitive site camping is $12 per night; backcountry zone camping is $10 per night.
 Access permits are available at Barton Warnock Education Center in Lajitas or Fort Leaton State Historic Site in Presidio.

 There are no designated campsites in the backcountry zone.
 Select your site but abide by the following: